liferay/liferay-docs/deployment/articles-dxp/01-saml/05-configuring-sp-and-idp-connections.markdown

 automatically.

 **Name Identifier Format:** Choose the Name Identifier Format used in the SAML Response.
-This should be set according to what the Service Provider expects to receive.
-For Liferay Service Providers, any selection other than email address indicates that the Name Identifier refers to screen name.
+Set this according to what the Service Provider expects to receive.
+For Liferay Service Providers, selections other than email address indicate that the Name Identifier refers to screen name.
 The formats don't have any special meaning to Liferay Identity Providers.
-The NameID value is defined by the Name Identifier attribute.
+The Name Identifier attribute defines the `NameID` value.

-**Attribute Mapping:** The attribute mapping is done from the attribute name or friendly name in the SAML Response to the @product@ attribute name.
-For example, if you want to map a response attribute named `mail` to the @product@ attribute `emailAddress`, you'd enter the following mapping:
+**Attribute Mapping:** Attribute mapping is done from the attribute name or friendly name in the SAML Response to the @product@ attribute name.
+For example, if you want to map a response attribute named `mail` to the @product@ attribute `emailAddress`, enter the following mapping:

     mail=emailAddress